UCI-GREGoR/wgs-downstream/README.md

 you can run the phony rule named after each tool (e.g. `somalier` or `expansionhunter_denovo`).
 The actual files considered by the tools are pulled from the input manifest with certain restrictions:

-- somalier considers all bams in the user manifest (e.g. `config/manifest.tsv`).
+- somalier considers all bams in the user manifest (e.g. `config/bam_manifest.tsv`).
-- for ExpansionHunterDenovo, which expects some amount of case/control annotation, only samples that are present in both the user manifest (e.g. `config/manifest.tsv`) _and_ the data model spreadsheet `participant` tab are considered. this means, among other things, that the flowcell control low-depth NA24385 samples are always excluded from analysis.
+- for ExpansionHunterDenovo, which expects some amount of case/control annotation, only samples that are present in both the user manifest (e.g. `config/bam_manifest.tsv`) _and_ the data model spreadsheet `participant` tab are considered. this means, among other things, that the flowcell control low-depth NA24385 samples are always excluded from analysis.

 This workflow is expected to be run periodically from the same installation.
 At some point, if there's enough iteration and interest, I may update this workflow to handle perfect updating automatically.
-In lieu of that, here's how you can make sure the pipeline runs the tools again correctly when new input samples are added to the manifest:
+In lieu of that, here's how you can make sure the pipeline runs the tools again correctly when new input samples are added to the bam manifest:

 - you can always delete the `results/` directory entirely. this will purge all analysis to date. this works perfectly, but obviously involves redundant computation
 - for somalier, reruns are gated on the contents of the linker file the workflow generates from the input. to force the pipeline to reevaluate its inputs and rerun if necessary, delete the file `results/linker.tsv` and relaunch
-- for ExpansionHunterDenovo, reruns are gated on the contents of the linker file the workflow generates as well as the manifest the workflow generates from the combined information from the user manifest and the data model. as such, to force the pipeline to reevaluate its inputs and rerun if necessary, delete the files `results/linker.tsv` and `results/expansionhunter_denovo/manifest.tsv` and relaunch
+- for ExpansionHunterDenovo, reruns are gated on the contents of the linker file the workflow generates as well as the manifest the workflow generates from the combined information from the user bam manifest and the data model. as such, to force the pipeline to reevaluate its inputs and rerun if necessary, delete the files `results/linker.tsv` and `results/expansionhunter_denovo/manifest.tsv` and relaunch